vpenso/saltstack-slurm-example/README.md

-salt-key -A -y                          # accept all (unaccpeted) Salt minions salt-key -d <minion>                    # remove a minion key salt-key -a <minion>                    # add a single minion key salt <target> state.apply               # configure a node salt <target> cmd.run <command> ...     # execute a shell command on nodes
+salt-key -A -y                          # accept all (unaccpeted) Salt minions salt-key -d <minion>                    # remove a minion key salt-key -a <minion>                    # add a single minion key salt <target> test.ping                 # check if a minion repsonds salt <target> state.apply               # configure a node salt <target> cmd.run <command> ...     # execute a shell command on nodes
 ```